Patient from New York with Hip AVN states he is 100% better

 A patient with hip avascular necrosis (AVN) who lives in New York, flew to see Dennis M. Lox M.D. an expert in stem cell therapy in his Tampa Bay, Florida clinic.
 Dr. Lox also maintains an active practice in Beverly Hills, California.
-The patient elected to proceed with stem cell therapy for his hip AVN, after Dr. Lox explained the process, gave him a better understanding of avascular necrosis (AVN), and what to expect.
+The patient elected to proceed with stem cell therapy for his hip AVN after Dr. Lox explained the process, gave him a better understanding of avascular necrosis (AVN), and what to expect during the procedure.

 Idiopathic or osteonecrosis (AVN) of unknown etiology is second to trauma in underlying causation.
-Sometimes the AVN is not caused by a specific process but has associated risk factors.
-These include excessive corticosteroid (cortisone) and alcohol use.
+In some cases, AVN is not caused by a specific process but has associated risk factors which include excessive corticosteroid (cortisone) and alcohol use.
 It is not clear why some individuals who have excessive cortisone or alcohol intake develop osteonecrosis or AVN and others do not.
 There are many other associated risk factors involved with AVN.

 Due to the complexity of AVN and the management with stem cell therapy, it is important to consult with an expert such as Dennis M. Lox, MD,.
 Athletes, in particular, have unique needs.
 Dennis M. Lox M.D. specializes in Sports and Regenerative Medicine with stem cell therapy.

 Beverly Hills, California (310) 975-7033